AI Chatbot for Small Business: How to Get 24/7 Customer Service Without Hiring Anyone

 Best for: Small e-commerce stores and service businesses with existing website traffic

 Tidio is purpose-built for small businesses.
-It combines live chat, an AI chatbot powered by their "Lyro" AI model, and basic automation in one dashboard.
+It combines live chat, an AI chatbot powered by their Lyro AI engine, and basic automation in one dashboard.
 Setup takes under an hour.
-You connect it to your website by pasting one line of code, and you can start training it with your FAQ content the same day.
+You connect it to your website by pasting one line of JavaScript, and you start training it with your FAQ content the same day.
+Lyro handles up to 70% of customer questions automatically without human intervention, according to Tidio's internal customer data.

-Pricing: Free plan available (50 AI conversations/month).
-Paid plans start at $29/month.
+Pricing: Free plan available (50 AI conversations per month).
+Paid plans start at $29 per month.

 2. Chatbase

-Best for: Businesses that want to train a chatbot on their specific content (PDFs, website pages, documents)
+Best for: Businesses that want to train a chatbot on specific documents, PDFs, and website content

-Pricing: Starts at $32/month (billed annually).
+Pricing: Starts at $32 per month (billed annually).
 Free trial available.

 3. Lindy

-Best for: Service businesses that want appointment booking built into the chat flow
+Best for: Service businesses that need appointment booking built into the chat flow

-Lindy positions itself as an AI teammate rather than just a chatbot.
-It can handle customer questions AND book appointments directly into your calendar based on your availability.
-For salons, HVAC companies, chiropractors, or anyone else who lives and dies by their appointment book, this is worth a close look.
+Lindy positions itself as an AI teammate rather than a simple chatbot.
+It handles customer questions and books appointments directly into your calendar based on real-time availability.
+For salons, HVAC companies, chiropractors, and any business that depends on its appointment book, Lindy eliminates the friction between a customer inquiry and a booked time slot.

-Pricing: Starts at around $49/month depending on usage.
+Pricing: Starts at approximately $49 per month depending on usage.
 Free trial available.

 4. Crisp

-Best for: Teams that want to combine AI chat with a full customer messaging inbox
+Best for: Teams that need AI chat combined with a unified customer messaging inbox

-Crisp gives you one inbox for all your customer conversations: website chat, email, and social media messages.
-Their AI features answer common questions automatically while routing complex ones to your team.
-If you are trying to reduce inbox chaos across multiple channels, Crisp is worth considering.
+Crisp provides one inbox for all customer conversations across your website chat, email, and social media messages.
+The AI features answer common questions automatically while routing complex inquiries to your team.
+Businesses managing customer communication across multiple channels benefit from the consolidated view.

 Pricing: Free plan available.
-Pro plan starts at $25/month per team seat.
+Pro plan starts at $25 per month per team seat.

 5. Chatling

-Best for: Businesses that want no-code setup and quick deployment
+Best for: Businesses that want no-code setup with the fastest time to deployment

 Chatling markets itself as a no-code chatbot builder.
-You give it your website URL, and it crawls your site and trains itself on your content automatically.
+You provide your website URL, and the system crawls your site and trains itself on your content automatically.
 No uploads, no manual configuration.
-For owners who want something running fast with minimal fuss, this is the lowest-friction option on this list.
+For owners who need something running within an hour with minimal effort, Chatling offers the lowest-friction path on this list.

 Pricing: Free plan available (limited conversations).
-Paid plans start at $19/month.
+Paid plans start at $19 per month.

 How to Choose the Right AI Chatbot for Your Business

-1. What is the one job I most need this chatbot to do?
+1. What is the one job you most need the chatbot to do?

-All five options above are low-code or no-code, but there is still a spectrum.
+All five options are low-code or no-code, but setup effort varies.
 Chatling is fastest.
-Chatbase requires more time up front but is more powerful.
-Be honest about how much time you actually have.
+Chatbase requires more upfront configuration but delivers stronger results for complex businesses.
+Be honest about your available hours.

 All five have free plans or trials.
 Start there.
-Most small businesses will be fine on a $25 to $50/month plan once they commit.
+Most small businesses operate well on a $25 to $50 per month plan.
 That is less than two hours of a minimum-wage employee and covers 24/7 availability.
+Compare that to a part-time receptionist at $1,500 per month.

 Step-by-Step: How to Set Up Your First AI Chatbot

-Here is the general process, regardless of which tool you pick:
+This process applies regardless of which tool you choose.

-Step 1: Sign up and start a free trial Every tool on this list offers one.
-Do not pay until you have tested it.
+Step 1: Sign up and start a free trial.
+Every tool on this list offers one.
+Do not pay until you have tested it with real website traffic.

-Step 2: Connect your website Most chatbots give you a JavaScript snippet (one line of code) to paste into your website's header.
-If you use WordPress, Squarespace, Wix, or Shopify, there is usually a plugin or integration that makes this even easier.
+Step 2: Connect your website.
+Most chatbot providers give you a JavaScript snippet (one line of code) to paste into your website header.
+JavaScript is the programming language that web browsers run natively.
+If you use WordPress, Squarespace, Wix, or Shopify, there is usually a plugin or direct integration that makes this even simpler.

-Step 3: Train it on your business Add your services, pricing, hours, policies, and frequently asked questions.
-The more information you give it, the better it performs.
+Step 3: Train the chatbot on your business information.
+Add your services, pricing, hours, policies, and frequently asked questions.
 Start with the 10 most common questions your customers ask.
+The more information you provide, the more accurately the chatbot responds.

-Step 4: Set your working hours and fallback Configure it to capture name and email if the customer asks something it cannot answer.
-Set a notification so you or your team gets an alert for any conversation that needs a human response.
+Step 4: Configure working hours and fallback behavior.
+Set the chatbot to capture visitor name and email when it encounters a question it cannot answer.
+Enable notifications so you or your team receives an alert for any conversation requiring human follow-up.

-Step 5: Test it yourself Before going live, have a friend or family member test the chatbot by asking common questions.
-Adjust anything that sounds off.
+Step 5: Test with real questions.
+Before going live, have a friend or team member ask the chatbot common customer questions.
+Adjust any responses that sound off or miss important information.

-Step 6: Monitor and improve Check your chat logs weekly for the first month.
-You will see patterns in what customers are asking.
-Use that to improve your chatbot's training.
+Step 6: Monitor and improve weekly.
+Review your chat logs every week for the first month.
+You will see patterns in what customers ask.
+Use those patterns to update the chatbot's training data and improve its accuracy over time.

 What Does an AI Chatbot Cost a Small Business?

-A chatbot will not fix a bad website.
-If your site has no traffic, a chatbot has no conversations to handle.
+A chatbot will not fix a website that has no traffic.
+If your site gets zero visitors, a chatbot has zero conversations to handle.
+Drive traffic first.

-It will also not replace every human interaction.
-Customers dealing with complaints, complex quotes, or emotional situations still want to talk to a person.
-The best setup uses the chatbot to handle routine inquiries and routes the rest to your team quickly.
+An AI chatbot will not replace every human interaction.
+Customers dealing with complaints, complex quotes, or emotionally charged situations still want to speak with a person.
+According to Zendesk research, 62% of consumers prefer using chatbots for quick questions, but they expect seamless escalation to a human for complex issues (Zendesk, AI Customer Service Statistics, 2025).
+The best setup uses the chatbot for routine inquiries and routes everything else to your team quickly.

 Frequently Asked Questions